-Welcome to IAAMCS
+Welcome to NSF IAAMCS

-The Institute for African-American Mentoring in Computing Sciences (IAAMCS, pronounced ‘i am cs’) serves as a national resource for all African-American computer science students and faculty.
-The objective of IAAMCS is to increase the number of African-Americans receiving Ph.D. degrees in computing sciences, promote and engage students in teaching and training opportunities, and add more diverse researchers into the advanced technology workforce.
+NSF Institute for African-American Mentoring in Computing Sciences (IAAMCS, pronounced ‘i am cs’) serves as a national resource for all African-American computer science students and faculty.
+The objective of NSF IAAMCS is to increase the number of African-Americans receiving Ph.D. degrees in computing sciences, promote and engage students in teaching and training opportunities, and add more diverse researchers into the advanced technology workforce.

-IAAMCS Goals
+NSF IAAMCS Goals

-• Increase in African American students in graduate computing programs
+• Increase in African American students in graduate computing

 • Increase in African American recipients of graduate degrees in computing

-• Increase in the number of African Americans who enter the professoriateIncrease the number of African Americans who enter careers that utilize an advanced degree in computing
+• Increase the number of African Americans who enter careers that utilize an advanced degree in computing

 • Longitudinal data collection and evaluation for national dissemination